tmhungcode/log-analytics-pipeline/README.md

 ## Description

 This log analytics pipeline ingests log batches via HTTP, summarizes them into time-windowed aggregates, and stores the results for analysis.
-All components run locally in a single process—no distributed systems required.
+All components run locally in a single process.
 The solution is designed for both performance and correctness: it uses partitioned queues and worker goroutines to achieve parallelism across different time windows, while ensuring race condition prevention through partition-based single-writer guarantees and duplicate batch detection through atomic file operations that simulate S3-like behavior.

 ## Assumptions